Arush1505/ATM_SIMULATOR_USING_JAVA/README.md

 jdbc connectivity is most asked  question in viva so prepare for that .. you can add functionality for personal information

-#   don't be depressed today by seeing such large codes , cause in future they' ll make you depress  ヾ(≧▽≦*)

-hahahaha !!!!
-JUST KIDDING
-GOOD LUCK : (^人^))